 Grains need to be soaked and sprouted, a process which takes 2 to 4 days.
 After germination, they are ready to cook with no further soaking, or they can be dried and ground into flour.
 The process sounds difficult and daunting, but really isn’t.
-If you are interested in doing this yourself, check out this blog site: Organic Fanatic.

 In today’s modern and busy world there are many alternatives.
 If you make your own bread with purchased whole grain flours, simply start a day early.
 Substitute buttermilk, kefir or yogurt for part of the liquid.
 Make your dough as usual, put in a covered bowl and allow it to rest for 24 hours.
 Experiment to find what works for you.
 The acid in the above foods is needed to break down gluten and phytates while the live bacteria in the above cultures actually begin the digestion process for you.